-Each New Jersey county offers that provide services for victims of domestic violence.
+Each county offers services for domestic violence victims.

 Toll Free: 1 (800) 572-SAFE (7233)

 The New Jersey Domestic Violence Hotline is available statewide 24-hours a day/seven days a week.
 It serves domestic violence victims and others seeking domestic violence information.
 The Hotline is a bilingual service and accessible to the deaf and hard of hearing.

 State Office of Victim-Witness Advocacy

 Phone: (609) 896-8855

 As a crime victim or a witness, you have certain rights in the criminal justice system.
 Victim-witness advocacy services help make your participation in the criminal justice system less stressful and more informed.
 Services from the Office of Victim-Witness Advocacy are available in county prosecutors' offices.

 The New Jersey Address Confidentiality Program (ACP) provides eligible domestic violence victims a substitute mailing address that does not reveal their location.
 This service is important for victims forced to relocate for safety.
 First class mail is forwarded without charge.